 Details are provided below for each of the materials required as part of a submission to the Biomimicry Youth Design Challenge.
-Please refer to the Challenge Rubric for the criteria on which the submission will be evaluated.
+Please refer to the Challenge Rubric for the criteria against which the submission will be evaluated.

 What is the problem your team addressed for this challenge and how is it related to climate change?